xudeng22/sc_sncn_ethercat_drive/index.rst

 Dependencies
 ------------

-To run **Ethercat Drive applications** it is neccesary to include additionally the following libraries:
+To run **Ethercat Drive applications** it is necessary to include additionally the following libraries:

 * :ref:`SOMANET Motor Control <somanet_motor_control>`